pingcap/docs-cn/optimizer-hints.md

 select /*+ MAX_EXECUTION_TIME(1000) */ * from t1 inner join t2 where t1.id = t2.id;
 ```

-In addition to this hint, the `global.max_execution_time` global variable can also limit the execution time of a statement.
+In addition to this hint, the `global.max_execution_time` system variable can also limit the execution time of a statement.

 ### MEMORY_QUOTA(N)